Parameterized Algorithms for Kidney Exchange: Introduction

 \subsection{Related Work}

-To the best of our knowledge, Rapaport was the first person to introduce the idea of kidney exchange~\cite{rapaport1986case}.
-Since then, many variants and properties have been explored~\cite{ke05,roth05,segev2005kidney}.
-For example, a line of research allow only cycles~\cite{constantino2013new,klimentova2014new,sonmez2014altruistically} while others allow kidney exchange along both cycles and chains~\cite{manlove2015paired,glorie2014kidney,xiao2018exact}.
-All versions of the kidney exchange problem can be formulated as some suitable version of the graph packing problem.
-Jai et al. discussed interesting relationship between barter market and set packing~\cite{jia2017efficient}.
+To the best of our knowledge, Rapaport was the first person to introduce the idea of a kidney exchange~\cite{rapaport1986case}.
+More than sixty thousands recipients await kidney transplantation and are listed on the United Network for Organ Sharing (UNOS) recipient registry in 2005~\cite{segev2005kidney}.
+In September, 2004, the Renal Transplant Oversight Committee of New England approved the establishment of a clearinghouse for kidney exchanges~\cite{ke05}.
+Roth et al.~\cite{roth05} discovered a wide class of constrained-efficient mechanisms that are strategy-proof when recipient–donor pairs and surgeons have $0–1$ preferences..
+For example, a line of research allow only cycles~\cite{constantino2013new,klimentova2014new,sonmez2014altruistically} while others allow kidney exchanges to happen along both cycles and chains~\cite{manlove2015paired,glorie2014kidney,xiao2018exact}.
+All versions of the \KE problem can be formulated as some suitable version of the graph packing problem.
+Jai et al.~\cite{jia2017efficient} discussed interesting relationship between barter market and set packing.

+Krivelevich et al.~\cite{krivelevich2007approximation}, Abraham et al.~\cite{AbrahamBS07}, and Belmonte et al.~\cite{DBLP:journals/algorithmica/BelmonteHKKKKLO22} showed that the basic \KE problem along with its various incarnations are \NPH even when the maximum cycle length allowed is three or the maximum path length allowed is four.
+Hence, the \KE problem is \PNPH parameterized by the maximum cycle length plus the maximum path length.
+Krivelevich et al.~\cite{krivelevich2007approximation} and Jia et al.~\cite{jia2017efficient} developed approximation algorithms for the \KE problem by exploiting interesting connection with the set packing problem.